2006 FIFA World Cup qualification (CONMEBOL–OFC play-off)

 The 2006 FIFA World Cup CONMEBOL–OFC qualification play-off was a two-legged home-and-away tie between the winners of the Oceania qualifying tournament, Australia, and the fifth-placed team from the South American qualifying tournament, Uruguay.

 After winning the series, Australia qualified for the 2006 FIFA World Cup held in Germany.

-Overview
+Background

 The games were played on 12 and 16 November 2005 in Montevideo and Sydney respectively.
 With the home team winning 1–0 in both matches, the aggregate score was tied 1–1, and, with no away goal advantage, the play-off was decided by a penalty shoot-out, which Australia won 4–2 in order to qualify for the FIFA World Cup for the first time since the 1974 tournament.

 It was the second consecutive FIFA World Cup where the two sides had played each other for a place in the tournament.
 On the first occasion in 2001, Uruguay won 3–1 on aggregate.
 The draw for determining the order of the home and away legs was made at a FIFA congress on 10 September 2005.
-Australia finally won a FIFA World Cup play-off after losing to Scotland (1986), Argentina (1994), Iran (1998) and Uruguay (2002).

-In the second leg, there was heavy booing by Australian fans during Uruguay's national anthem, in response to the dirty tricks, spitting and punches thrown at the Australian team on their previous playoff meeting.